5 ISA Ideas To Invest £100 PM

 4. Some ISA providers will give you online access to your account, allowing you to see the investment performance of your ISA and keep up to date with any charges incurred.

-5. If your stocks and shares ISA isn’t performing as well as you’d like, you will usually be permitted to transfer it another provider.
-To do this, speak to your new ISA manager who will arrange the transfer, allowing you to avoid losing any tax benefits by withdrawing your cash.
+5. If your stocks and shares ISA aren’t performing as well as you’d like, you can usually transfer it to another provider.
+To do this, speak to your new ISA manager, who will arrange the transfer, allowing you to avoid losing any tax benefits by withdrawing your cash.

-7. You will not be able to transfer any existing non-ISA shares, or shares you’ve inherited, into a stocks and shares ISA.
+7. You will not be able to transfer any existing non-ISA shares or shares you’ve inherited into stocks and shares ISA.

 8. With a stocks and shares ISA, there is greater long-term growth potential than a cash ISA – however, bear in mind that the value of your investment can go down as well as up.